ADAM SUERTE - Brooklyn, New York

 A native of Melbourne, Calm hits the streets at night pasting up original drawings that were constructed into stencils and completed with aerosol paint on paper.
 Calm’s work has evolved over the years but it’s his creation of TwoCans that has captured the attention of collectors, gallerists, and street art photographers, both professional and amateur.
 Calm's work has been presented in galleries throughout Melbourne and has been featured in numerous art exhibitions in Melbourne and around the world.

-CHILL MAL BERLIN (aka C.M.B) is a collective of creative guys who grew up together in East Berlin.
-Their love for urban space and its design possibilities made the idea grow to use their time together for the planning and implementation of street art projects.
+Chill Mal Berlin (aka C.M.B) is a collective of creative friends who grew up together in East Berlin.
+Their communal love for urban space and design led to the planning and implementation of many different types street art projects.

 Julia Schmitt is a Melbourne based artist specializing in detailed architectural drawings.
 Her use of a fine liner pen adds a permanent and intricate aspect to her work.
 She is inspired by the stories and humanity of bricks and mortar especially old buildings and shopfronts.
-Recently Julia has been working on drawings of graffiti and urban scenes and expanding to draw on skateboard decks.
+For the past few years, Julia has been working on drawings of graffiti and urban scenes and expanding to drawings on skateboard decks.

 A native New Yorker, Thomas McKean has exhibited his MetroCard collages and other work all around town, including two recent solo shows – one at Fishs Eddy (2022) and the Garment District Alliance (2023).
 He was invited to design the cover of Time Out and written about in The New York Times, Channel 11, Reuters, and New York Nico.